jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/0-roadmap.md

 - movable viewer and adjustable shortcuts
 - show compositions in viewer
 - auto-adjusting iframe height
-- hoist compositions into documentation when referenced, parse for links to compositions and just create an ID that can be targeted by composition.
-May need .not-prose when hoisted
 - editable props for variants and compositions

 ## Rough edges